Hi, I'm Hugo.

 Ecophysiologist

 I'm a Portuguese scientist currently living in Canada.
-These days, I am studying the physiology of sea lamprey and lake sturgeon!
+These days, I am studying the movement and physiology of aquatic animals!
 My main areas of interest are ecology, fish biology, and physiology.

 Contact Me